 Minetec was acquired by Codan in 2012 and is effectively a start-up technology business.
-It had a history of providing relatively basic communication services to the mining industry.
-However over the past three years Codan has invested in the best of Minetec's IP in order to transition the company to a high-value-add technology solutions provider.
-We have also developed completely new product platforms such as the Wasp SafeDetectTM product that utilises CSIRO's world leading tracking technology.
+The company has a history of providing communication services to the mining industry, however over the past three years Codan has invested in Minetec's intellectual property in order to transition the company to a high-value-add technology solutions provider.